Eau Claire, Wisconsin: Music

-Eau Claire Marathon

-Eau Claire is home to the Eau Claire Marathon, a Boston Marathon qualifier.

-Sculpture Tour
+Sculpture tour

 The Sculpture Tour Eau Claire is an ongoing outdoor sculpture exhibit along the streets of downtown Eau Claire.
 There are 53 sculptures, making this tour the second-largest of its type in the nation.

-Eau Claire Downtown Farmers Market
+Farmers market

 The Eau Claire Downtown Farmers Market is in Phoenix Park.
 It is open from May to October and offers a variety of produce and products.